PauseAI/pauseai-website/src/posts/dangerous-capabilities.md

 ---
-title: Dangerous capabilities in AI
+title: Regulating dangerous capabilities in AI
 description: The more powerful AI becomes in specific domains, the larger the risks become.
+How do we prevent these dangerous capabilities from appearing or spreading?
 ---

 In this article, we'll discuss:

 - Which AI capabilities can be dangerous
 - How we can prevent these capabilities from appearing or spreading
-- What the policy implications are
+- Why it is dangerous to rely on evaluations as a policy measure

 As AI models become more powerful and useful, they also become more dangerous.
 So at which point should we proceed with caution?